Click here to return to the main FAQ page.

 In fact this burden is not too bad because once a person has been using Transcribe! for a while, they are less and less likely to need to email me for help.

 The exception to this principle is the matter of people losing their license keys (due to a hard disk crash or whatever).
-We receive an ever-increasing stream of requests for the re-issuing of lost license keys.
+We receive a constant stream of requests for the re-issuing of lost license keys.
 Naturally we arrange to handle these automatically where possible, but this frequently isn't possible because people change their email addresses etc quite often, so we have to search the database manually to find them.

 Remember that we do not promise to re-issue lost license keys at all - it's your responsibility to look after it.